arantespp/arantespp.com/posts/books/building-insanely-great-products.md

 ##### Interviews

 Your interview questions should focus on the what, how, when, where, who, blocking questions, importance, and satisfaction level with their current solution.
 It would help if you also asked for demographic, firmographic, and ethnographic information so you can organize and classify.
-Be careful not to mix questions for buyers, users and influencers.
+Be careful not to mix questions for buyers, users, and influencers.

 ##### Surveys